Computer-aided study of double extensions of restricted Lie superalgebras preserving the non-degenerate closed 2-forms in characteristic 2: Introduction

 1) a central extension of $\mathfrak{a}$ (with center $\mathscr{K} :=\Kee c$),

 2) a derivation $D$ of $\mathfrak{a}$,

 3) a non-degenerate invariant symmetric bilinear form (briefly: NIS) on $\mathfrak{a}$ extendable to $\fg$.
-Hereafter any Lie (super)algebra with a NIS is called a \textit{nis-(super)algebra}.
+Hereafter any Lie (super)algebra with a NIS is called a \textit{NIS-(super)algebra}.

-Most known examples of double extensions are affine Kac--Moody algebras $\fg$ over $\Cee$ or $\Ree$ important in physics and mathematics (Google returns 482K entries); here $\mathfrak{a}$ is a loop algebra with values in a simple finite-dimensional Lie algebra $\fs$.
-Less known examples: the Lie superalgebra $\fgl(a|a)$ over $\Cee$, a double extension of $\mathfrak{psl}(a|a)$, and $\fgl(np)$ in characteristic $p>0$, a double extension of $\mathfrak{psl}(np)$.
+Most known examples of double extensions are affine Kac--Moody algebras $\fg$ over $\Cee$ or $\Ree$ important in physics and mathematics (Google returns ca 500K entries); here $\mathfrak{a}:=\fs^{\ell(1)}$ is a loop algebra with values in a simple finite-dimensional Lie algebra $\fs$, see \cite{K}.
+Less known examples: the Lie superalgebra $\fgl(a|a)$ over $\Cee$ which is a double extension of $\mathfrak{psl}(a|a)$, and the Lie algebra $\fgl(np)$ in characteristic $p>0$ which is a double extension of $\mathfrak{psl}(np)$.

 In what follows we show that for the double extension to be ``interesting", i.e., not just the direct sum of two ideals ($\fa$ and $\mathscr{K} \oplus \mathscr{K} ^*$), the following conditions should be satisfied: